Alexlebeyas/spirimove/backend/readme.md

 ~~~~

 ## 4. Run migrations:
-Frist, open a new terminal while the project is running in the main terminal
+First, open a new terminal while the project is running in the main terminal
 ~~~~
-docker exec -it spiri_move_web_1 bash python manage.py makemigrations python manage.py migrate
+docker exec -it backend-web-1 bash python manage.py makemigrations python manage.py migrate
 ~~~~

 ## 4. Create superuser:
-It could help to access the administration interface or to connect for the tests
+It could help to access the administration interface or to connect for the tests\
+When asked for an email address, enter any valid value, but remember it as it will be useful later
 ~~~~
-docker exec -it spiri_move_web_1 bash python manage.py createsuperuser
+docker exec -it backend-web-1 bash python manage.py createsuperuser
 ~~~~